 Interactive Geology MapThe map shown below is your portal to explore the rich geological history of British Columbia!
-Specimens from our digital collection are georeferenced to either their geographic origin n or the museum / collection they are currently housed in and are fully searchable using the tools on the menu.
+Specimens from our digital collection are georeferenced to either their geographic origin or the museum collection they are currently housed in and are fully searchable using the tools on the menu.
 For a full guide to navigation, see the section below the map.
 We are always adding new content, so please check back regularly!

 Guide to Using the Interactive Map